haukex/hgpstools/RPi3_Adafruit-GPS_NTP-chrony.md

 	e.
 You can also use the command `ntpstat` to get a brief report.
 	(`sudo apt-get install ntpstat`)

 	f.
+For a very basic setup on a Linux client with forced NTP updates, you can set up a `crontab` for `root` via `sudo -i crontab -e` and then add lines such as:

+		@reboot sleep 5m && /usr/sbin/ntpdate ADDRESS >/dev/null
+		@hourly /usr/sbin/ntpdate ADDRESS >/dev/null

+	g.
 For Windows clients, you can set the NTP server in the Date/Time options as usual.
 To increase the frequency at which Windows synchronizes its time, use `regedit` and edit the key `SpecialPollInterval` at `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\W32Time\TimeProviders\NtpClient`